 - Many Other Organizations

 Origin of Challenge Coins

 History is filled with stories detailing the origins of the challenge coin.
-We know The Roman Empire rewarded soldiers by presenting them with coins to recognize their achievements.
+We know The Roman Empire rewarded soldiers with coins to recognize their achievements.

-Challenge coins were also known as “Portrait Medals” during the Renaissance and were often used to commemorate specific events involving royalty, nobility, or other types of well-to-do individuals.
+Challenge coins were also known as “Portrait Medals” during the Renaissance and were often used to commemorate specific events involving royalty, nobility, or other well-to-do individuals.

 Modern Challenge Coins originated during World War I.

 The challenge coin tradition now applies to all military units, in all branches of service, and even to non-military organizations as well as the United States Congress, which produces challenge coins for members of Congress to give to constituents.
-Today, challenge coins are given to members upon joining an organization, as an award to improve morale, and sold to commemorate special occasions or as fundraisers.
+Today, challenge coins are given to members upon joining an organization as an award to improve morale and are sold to commemorate special occasions or as fundraisers.

-The tradition of a challenge is the most common way to ensure that members are carrying their unit’s coin.
+The tradition of a challenge is the most common way to ensure that members carry their unit’s coin.
 The rules of a challenge are not always formalized for an organization and may vary between organizations.
 The tradition of the coin challenge is meant to be a source of morale in a unit.
-The act of challenging is called a “Coin Check” and is usually loudly announced.
+The challenging act is called a “Coin Check” and is usually loudly announced.

 While most holders of challenge coins usually carry them in their pockets or some other readily accessible place on their persons, many are displayed in cases or a formal setting in a home or office.

 More on Challenge Coins from the New York Times.